 What Ingredients are in Horchata?

-Cinnamon adds plenty of flavour to the Mexican horchata – use cinnamon sticks not ground powder.
+Cinnamon adds plenty of flavour to the Mexican horchata and the freshest kind is from cinnamon sticks you grate yourself, not pre-ground powder.
+However, both work fine.
 You also need milk for this tradition Mexican drink recipe, and some water.
-I like to add some vanilla too, but you can omit that.
-It’s up to you.
+Add some vanilla too if you like.

 Once you have all the ingredients to hand, you can make this iced rice milk beverage.
 You will need a decent quality blender – one that can handle hard ingredients like rice and almonds.

 Blend some of the ingredients: The rice and water go into the blender first, along with the cinnamon and almonds.
 You need to blend these ingredients for about 5 minutes.
 When the almonds and rice are totally pulverized you can stop.